-I use the Greencare Orchid fertilizer for pure water.
-The producer, the Blackmore Company, publishes the EC versus PPM N that the formulation adds to the overall EC of a water solution.
+Let’s use the Greencare Orchid Special for RO formula as an example.
+The producer provides the EC versus PPM N that the formulation adds to the overall EC of a water solution.
 With both of my meters, my freshly-produced RO water gives a TDS between 0 and 4 ppm, so I simply assumed it to be 0 for my purposes.

 By knowing what the two meters read at a known EC with the standard, and then measuring the value for fertilizer solutions having a known EC-PPM N relationship, I was able to construct TDS-EC calibration curves for each of my meters – Hanna TDS1 represented by the red line, the TDShm by the blue line.